Before the Model Comes the Mission

 Defining value, mapping customers, and understanding the flow of delivering value are not tasks that any single executive can accomplish alone.
 They require a leadership team that can see the whole system and that is willing to own it together.

-The Public Value Aperture is a framework for thinking about that system.
+The Public Value Aperture is a framework for thinking about the design of that system.
 It defines an operating model as six interlocking elements: Mission Domains & Strategy, Customer Insight, Organization Design, Service Delivery, Technology Enablement, and Measures, arranged like the blades of a camera aperture.
+The metaphor is deliberate.
+A camera aperture works as a system of interlocking blades that must all align to control the flow of light.
 No single blade produces the image.
 They work together or they fail together.

 V. The Leadership Imperative

-Most federal executive teams are typically structured for functional accountability, not collective ownership of the whole.
+That may sound straightforward.
+It is not.
+Most federal executive teams were not built for this kind of collaborative work.
 Senior leaders are typically appointed to manage a function: a program office, a technology organization, a mission support division.
 They are accountable for their piece.
 They are rarely held accountable for the whole.
-The whole is precisely what a value stream operating model requires them to see, agree on, and own together.
+The whole is precisely what an enterprise operating model requires them to see, agree on, and own together.

 Defining value at an enterprise level is not a technical exercise.
 It is a leadership one.
-It requires executives to sit in the same room, look at the same picture of their customers and their core mission value flow, and reach a shared conclusion about what they are collectively responsible for delivering.
+It requires executives to sit in the same room, look at the same picture of their customers and their core mission value flow, and reach a shared conclusion about what they are collectively responsible for delivering and how they will know when they are delivering it.

 VI.
 Before the Model, the Mission

 Federal agencies have invested heavily in technology modernization over the past two decades.
-Many of those efforts have delivered real improvements: new systems, faster processing, better digital interfaces.
-But technology modernization alone addresses only one element of a sociotechnical challenge.
+Many of those efforts have delivered real improvements: new systems, faster processing, and better digital interfaces.
+But technology modernization alone has consistently fallen short of the deeper transformation agencies need, because it addresses only one element of a sociotechnical challenge.
 Upgrading systems without aligning the organizational structures, authorities and accountabilities, and physical architecture that surround them updates the technology inside the same dysfunction.

 The product operating model represents a genuine advance on that pattern.
 It is attracting serious attention as a leading practice precisely because it reaches beyond technology, toward empowered teams, continuous delivery, and alignment around user needs.
 That promise is real.
-But the model is not yet being applied with the full foundation it requires.
+Realizing it fully requires one additional layer of foundation.
 Empowered product teams need a shared definition of value to align to.
-Value streams cannot be identified without a shared understanding of who the customers are and how service flows to them.
+Value streams need to be derived from a shared understanding of what the core mission is, who the customers are, and how service flows to them.

 Before the model comes the mission.
-Before the value stream comes the value.
-Before the transformation can begin, the leadership team must do the hardest work first: sitting together, mapping their customers, tracing their service delivery flow, and reaching a shared, quantified understanding of what public value they exist to deliver.
+Before the value stream comes defining the value.
+Before the transformation can begin, the leadership team must do the hardest work first: sitting together to define their mission and its core activities, map their customers, trace their service delivery flow, and define a shared, quantified understanding of what public value they exist to deliver.

 That work is not technical.
-It is not a consulting engagement.
 It is a leadership imperative, and it is the foundation that makes everything else possible.

-The articles that follow examine what happens when leaders do that work and what happens when they don't.
+The articles that follow examine what happens when leaders do the foundational work and what happens when they don’t.
 They explore why federal executives struggle to function as an enterprise team, how deliberate leadership engagement can build alignment while solving a real problem, and why the structural alignment of business domains, authority with accountabilities, and architecture is the missing piece that makes everything else hold.
+The Public Value Aperture is the thread that runs through all of it: a reminder that the elements of an operating model work best when they are designed to work together and focus on a shared definition of value.

 © 2026 Adaptive Value Design LLC · Value-First Imperative Series · Article 1 of 5